 Smart Home Solutions

 IoT devices are an integral part of smart homes wherein the electronic devices automatically turn themselves off upon sensing the environment.
 Imagine the window curtain automatically opening up during daytime and the lights automatically turning off when no one is around to save energy costs.
 The doors can be remotely operated in case of an unexpected guest at home.
 An alert is automatically sent on the owner’s mobile if someone tries to enter the house.
 The automatic sprinkler system automatically turns off on giving a sufficient amount of water to your garden.
 One can control the environment of wine cellars from a remote location.
-There are endless applications of IoT in the smart home sector, including gauging structural damage in buildings, bridges, etc. These applications emphasise the need to hire internet of things developer in this sector.
+There are endless applications of IoT in the smart home sector, including gauging structural damage in buildings, bridges, etc. These applications emphasize the need to hire internet of things developers in this sector.

 Supply Chain & Logistics

-There are numerous uses of IoT in the area of supply-chain.
+There are numerous uses of IoT in the area of supply chain.
 Various studies have proved the importance of a proper supply chain management system to enhance profitability and cutting down expenses.
 IoT devices can track an asset in transit or at a warehouse, enumerating it precisely.
 This gives an accurate timeline for reordering to the business cutting down the inventory carrying costs substantially.
 Moreover, the products requiring sophisticated handling, e.g., a specific temperature or pressure range, can be managed with the help of IoT sensors.
 This can reduce spoilage and bottlenecks in the distribution network to improve.
 Due to these factors, there is a mad scramble to include an IoT developer for hire on the company’s payroll.

 There are various IoT applications in diverse sectors, including smart homes, smart cities, driverless cars, preventive healthcare, agriculture, etc. Various startups are looking to hire IOT developer in their team to explore this genre.
 Although it is a relatively new technology, organisations have welcomed IoT with open hands.
 IoT is projected to be an integral part of human life in the coming years.
 To conclude, the sectors that plan to invest in IoT could become the sunshine sectors of the Indian economy.